ChinlabLiCsCode/MonitoringDatabase/README.md

 The code filters out any integers from the parameter names so if your device has multiple channels and your driver has a function getChValue() then your parameter name should be Ch1Value and so on.
 To avoid errors your parameter should also include an entry called chNum which specified the channel being called

+### mainServerConfg.yml
+This file should be located in the \configs folder and is used by the server manager to determine which specific devices are active.
+It should be formatted in the following way

+    devices:
+        DeviceName:
+            deviceType: "deviceType"
+            isOn: "True or False
+            config: "The config file number to use

+        .
+        .
+        .

 ## device driver
 The device driver is a python file with the name [deviceType]Controller.py where [deviceType] is the general name -ex: TSP01.